minhvyha/TikGuard/README.md

 TikGuard supports the following types of analysis:
 - **Text Analysis**: Using [Azure Content Safety](https://azure.microsoft.com/en-us/products/ai-services/ai-content-safety), [Expert.ai](https://docs.expert.ai/nlapi/v2/), [HateHoundAPI](https://hate-hound-api.vercel.app/?ref=taaft&utm_source=taaft&utm_medium=referral), and [Sightengine](https://sightengine.com/docs/) APIs.
 - **Image Analysis**: Using [Azure Content Moderator](https://learn.microsoft.com/en-us/azure/ai-services/content-moderator/overview) and [Sightengine](https://sightengine.com/docs/) APIs.
-- **VideoAnalysis**: Using [Sightengine](https://sightengine.com/docs/) API.
+- **Video Analysis**: Using [Sightengine](https://sightengine.com/docs/) API.
 This API is used for text analysis as it turns the audio in the video to text and for that text to be analyzed.

 ## Quick Start